top of page

 • Veterinarians can help

 FIP is no longer the hopeless diagnosis it once was.
+If your kitten has been diagnosed, there is real hope.

 If You Suspect FIP